Zeutschler/tinyolap/doc/source/samples.rst

 seconds), the actual update and import of the data model only takes a few milliseconds.

 -------------------------------
-5. Tutor - A vintage data model
+6. Tutor - A vintage data model
 -------------------------------

-**Usage:** Open and/or start the script *...tinyolap/samples/tutor.py*
+**Usage:** Open and/or run the script *...tinyolap/samples/tutor.py*

 Purpose of the Tutor data model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^